pal-Alexandra/Advanced_Programming/Homework6/README.md

 In order to create a graphical user interface for the game, you may use either Swing or JavaFX.

-For the task below, I used Swing and I implemented the Variant 1 of the game.
+For the tasks below, I used Swing and I implemented the Variant 1 of the game.

 ## Tasks
   * :smile: Create the object oriented model of the game.
 Consider implementing a retained mode for drawing the game board;